-The Company has been actively expanding its footprint in Imperial County, and has hired permanent staff, including a Manager of Communications, a Manager of Environmental and Regulatory Affairs and a Senior Project Geologist.
-The Company has also secured office and warehouse space in Imperial City, California that will be suitable for supporting both our ongoing permitting and exploration activities.
+The Company has been actively expanding its footprint in Imperial County, and added a second geologist to the local staff, which includes a Manager of Communications, a Manager of Environmental and Regulatory Affairs, a Human Resources/Administrative Manager, and a Senior Project Geologist.
+The staff are based in a local office and warehouse space in the city of Imperial, California.

-The Company continues to explore the Mesquite-Imperial-Picacho district ("District") to discover new multi-million ounce oxide gold deposits.
-Programs are ongoing to generate drill targets and complete first pass mapping across the 28 kilometer District trend.
-2020 geophysical and geochemistry work successfully proved the "fingerprinting" target strategy for making new discoveries in the District and generated multiple high priority drill targets.
-More work is planned for 2021 including: additional geochemistry and field mapping, infill geophysics and satellite alteration survey.
+The Company continues to explore the Mesquite-Imperial-Picacho district ("District") to discover new oxide gold deposits.
+Programs are ongoing to generate drill targets and complete mapping across the 28-kilometre District trend.
+2020 and Q1 2021 geophysical and geochemistry work successfully proved the "fingerprinting" target strategy for making new discoveries in the District and generated multiple high priority drill targets.
+Work continued in Q2 and Q3 with additional mapping, sampling and field programs including a satellite alteration survey.
+Several new drill targets were defined with additional results pending.
+Work is ongoing and includes: person-portable drilling, additional hand sampling and field mapping to further define existing targets in anticipation of submitting additional drill permit applications in 2022.